meteorhacks/meteorhacks.github.io/_posts/2013-06-15-complete-npm-integration-for-meteor.md

 Modules you've added will be included in the bundled version(`meteor bundle`) automatically.

 > But if you've used a binary npm module, you need to re-install it manually.
-Just like you do it with `fibers`
+Just like you are doing it with `fibers`.<br>

-If you are using `demeteorizer`, then there is no problem.
+>If you are using `demeteorizer`, then there is no problem.

 ## Meteor is now open for 30000+ npm modules